The Bankrate promise

 The bottom line

-Overall, the consequences that can come with lying on a loan application — everything from a lowered credit score to jail time — aren’t worth the rewards.
+Overall, the consequences of lying on a loan application — everything from a lowered credit score to jail time — aren’t worth the rewards.
 Instead of lying to get a bigger loan, shop around for lenders that can give you the most money based on your current financial situation.
-There are lenders out there that offer bad-credit loans, low-interest-rate loans and personal loans that take more than just your income and credit into account.
+There are lenders that offer bad-credit loans, low-interest-rate loans and personal loans that take more than just your income and credit into account.